netograph/netograph-api/README.md

 ## Go

-You may install the Netograhp Go library with the following command:
+You may install the Netograph Go library with the following command:

 ```sh
 go get -u github.com/netograph/netograph-api/go